 There once was a creek that began in the hills of Rainworth (Brisbane, Australia) and flowed through what is now Rosalie Village, where it mingled with a large swamp (now Gregory Park) before winding its way through Milton to the Brisbane River.
 Except for a few small temporary streams at the top of the catchment, little can be seen of this creek now.
 For most of its length it has been pushed underground into a network of stormwater drains, with the remainder converted into a large concrete canal.

 This site is a work in progress, so you will find a number of pages that are under construction or yet to be written.
 Stay tuned to the the Newsroom for updates about these pages and the site in general.
-You can also follow new developments on Facebook.
-If you have something to share, feel free to post comments on specific pages or in the the Forum, or alternatively, send an email.
+You can also follow new developments on Facebook or follow me on Twitter.
+If you have something to share, feel free to post comments or send an email.

 I hope you enjoy exploring Western Creek.